sotchenkov/binbanned/README.md

-# Binbanned
+# binbanned

 [Readme на русском](https://github.com/sotchenkov/binbanned/blob/main/README-RU.md)

-**Binbanned** — is a utility for real-time monitoring of Nginx logs and automatic IP blocking at the Nginx level for suspicious requests.
+**binbanned** — is a utility for real-time monitoring of Nginx logs and automatic IP blocking at the Nginx level for suspicious requests.
 It supports both JSON logs and the Common Log Format.

 Features